donovanh/donovanh.github.com/tito/animations/index.md

 <img src="/images/tito/animations/08.gif" />

-A full-page overlay is used to transition away from the edit mode, to present a check-list confirmation page (maybe this would be better presented as a modal to allow users to return to editing tickets?)
+A full-page overlay is used to transition away from the edit mode, to present a check-list confirmation page.

 ### Page: Event live